 In accordance with Sections 11-20 and 11-21 of the Enforcement Act, all claims with higher priority than the claimant's claim will be covered in full before the claimant receives any funds.
 This means that the court cannot accept a bid unless it is sufficient to cover all claims with a higher priority than that of the claimants.
-The sale proceeds shall be distributed in the following order:

-- court fees and the court-appointed administrator's remuneration; - costs in connection with the accession that the buyer shall not cover itself, such as document and registration fees (unless the buyer has agreed to cover such fees); - maritime liens in the order and priority contained in Sections 51 and 52 of the Norwegian Maritime Code;
+The sale proceeds shall be distributed in the following order: - court fees and the court-appointed administrator's remuneration; - costs in connection with the accession that the buyer shall not cover itself, such as document and registration fees (unless the buyer has agreed to cover such fees); - maritime liens in the order and priority contained in Sections 51 and 52 of the Norwegian Maritime Code; - mortgages, similar registered encumbrances based in contract and enforcement liens (including interest); and - unsecured debts.

-Contributed by: Kristian Lindhartsen, Preben Berge Helverschou and Hanne Verling, Kvale Advokatfirma DA

-- mortgages, similar registered encumbrances based in contract and enforcement liens (including interest); and - unsecured debts.

-4.11 Insolvency Laws Applied by Maritime Courts

-Under Norwegian law, insolvency is regulated by the Debt Negotiation and Bankruptcy Act (the DNB-Act) and the Recovery Act.
+4.11 Insolvency Laws Applied by Maritime Courts Under Norwegian law, insolvency is regulated by the Debt Negotiation and Bankruptcy Act (the DNB-Act) and the Recovery Act.
 The Mortgage Act and the Norwegian Maritime Code are also important when considering the priority of claims.
 Parts of the DNB-Act build on the same principles as the US "Chapter 11" procedure, but it does not go as far in providing the court with flexibility to steer the process to a result that is seen as being acceptable by all involved.
 As the Norwegian court system does not have specialised courts, bankruptcy proceedings would be submitted to the civil courts.
 Please see 4.10 Procedure for the Judicial Sale of Arrested Ships regarding the judicial sale of a vessel.

-4.12 Damages in the Event of Wrongful Arrest of a Vessel

-A claimant may be held strictly liable for all of the defendant's economic loss if the claim did not exist at the time of arrest (Section 32-11 of the NDA).
-Furthermore, a claimant who gives wrong-ful or misleading information concerning the grounds for the arrest, by negligence or intent, will be liable for the losses incurred.

-5. Passenger Claims

-5.1 Laws and Conventions Applicable to the Resolution of Passenger Claims

-Maritime passenger claims are regulated by Chapter 15 of the Norwegian Maritime Code, in Sections 405-432.
+4.12 Damages in the Event of Wrongful Arrest of a Vessel A claimant may be held strictly liable for all of the defendant's economic loss if the claim did not exist at the time of arrest (Section 32-11 of the NDA).
+Furthermore, a claimant who gives wrongful or misleading information concerning the grounds for the arrest, by negligence or intent, will be liable for the losses incurred.
+5. Passenger Claims 5.1 Laws and Conventions Applicable to the Resolution of Passenger Claims Maritime passenger claims are regulated by Chapter 15 of the Norwegian Maritime Code, in Sections 405-432.
 These provisions are based on the 1974 Athens Convention Relating to the Carriage of Passengers and their Luggage by Sea (PAL), the EEA Agreement Appendix XIII No 56x (Regulation EC No 392/2009), the 2002 Athens Protocol and the EEA Agreement Appendix XIII No 56y.
 The limitations of liability for personal injury, death or luggage claims are included in Chapter 15 of the Norwegian Maritime Code, and are based on the 1974 Athens Conventions.
 The time limit is two years from the end of the voyage, or the time that the voyage ought to have ended.
 Limitation in passenger claims is regulated in Chapter 9 of the Norwegian Maritime Code.
 The limit is 250,000 SDRs, multiplied by the number of passengers that the vessel is registered as being allowed to carry.

-6. Enforcement of Law and Jurisdiction and Arbitration Clauses

-6.1 Enforcement of Law and Jurisdiction Clauses Stated in Bills of Lading

-The starting point under Norwegian law is that the parties are free to enter into agreements concerning dispute resolution.
-In accordance with the Section 4-6 of the NDA, the jurisdiction clauses in bills of lading will therefore be recognised and enforced.

-However, Section 310 of the Norwegian Maritime Code provides some limitations in this regard, establishing certain rights for the claimant.

-In accordance with Section 310, the claimant has certain rights when bringing a claim that is related to the carriage of cargo, in terms of where to pursue the claim.

-Contributed by: Kristian Lindhartsen, Preben Berge Helverschou and Hanne Verling, Kvale Advokatfirma DA
+Claims for indemnities for personal injury of a passenger Contributed by: Kristian Lindhartsen, Lilly Kathrin Relling and Synøve April Rylund Glesaaen, Kvale Advokatfirma DA is recognised as a maritime lien in accordance with the Norwegian Maritime Code Section 51.